adinapoli/haskell-exchange-2015/slides/slides.md

 # Why not Cloud Haskell

-1. CH encourages Erlang-style (i.e. actor based) communication, so nodes should know each other
- - We do not want that!
+1. It wasn't mature enough in 2013, if not for a handful of companies using it

 2. Peer discovery would have been tricky in a dynamic environment where new machines born and die frequently

-3. It wasn't mature enough in 2013, if not for a handful of companies using it
+3. CH encourages Erlang-style (i.e. actor based) communication, so nodes should know each other
+ - ~ We do not want that!

 ------------------